-A bunion is a “bump” on the joint at the base of the big toe—the metatarsophalangeal (MTP) joint—that forms when the bone or tissue at the big toe joint moves out of place.
-The toe is forced to bend toward the others, causing an often painful lump of bone on the foot.
-When a bunion has progressed to a certain point, or is causing ongoing pain despite conservative treatments, such as orthotics or modified footwear, surgery may be advised.
+A bunion is a “bump” on the joint at the base of the big toe.
+This forms when the bone or tissue at the big toe joint moves out of place.
+The toe is forced to bend toward the others, causing a painful lump of bone on the foot.
+Surgery may be advised when a bunion has progressed to a certain point, or is causing ongoing pain despite conservative treatments.

-Most patients are permitted to bear weight and walk on their foot immediately post-surgery and they can often return to activities much sooner than some of the more traditional approaches of bunion correction.
-Bunion surgery usually involves a day surgery procedure under general anaesthesia or light sedation and normally takes 45 minutes to complete.
-The patient is usually permitted to walk for short periods on the foot immediately following surgery wearing a special postoperative sandal that is provided.
+Patients are usually permitted to walk for short periods on the foot immediately following surgery wearing a special postoperative sandal.
 Dr Buckley recommends that patients take care of their foot to ensure good healing of the bone.
 This involves at least 6 weeks of gradual return to activities following the surgery.
-During this time Dr Buckley prefers to review his patients several times to ensure that the recovery is proceeding satisfactorily.
+During this time, Dr Buckley prefers to review his patients regularly to make sure that their recovery is on track.

 Reasons to indicate bunion surgery

 - Pain in the big toe joint and the bunion

 - Problems fitting into shoes

 - Pain when performing normal activities

 - Crowding of the small toes leading to deformity and painful corns and calluses